hikeventures/hikeventures.github.io/_posts/2014-11-19-best-camping-stoves.markdown

 Konstantin with a [Jetboil stove](http://hikeventures.com/gear-review-jetboil-sol-ti/ "Jetboil Sol Ti") in [Sarek National Park](http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Sarek National Park") in Sweden.

+We have not tested the camping stoves in this article but those are our favourites if we were to buy a new camping stove.
+The links on this site contain affiliate links.
+If you purchase thru the links you help support our blog (<a href="http://www.hikeventures.com/about/" target="_blank">here</a> you can read who we are).

 ---

 # Overview of the best camping stoves for 2016